 Braniff Graduate School - See the Graduate Coordinator in the graduate school office in Carpenter Hall.

-School of Ministry - See Geralyn Rea in the SOM office in Catherine Hall.
+School of Ministry - Visit the SOM offices in Catherine Hall.

-Graduate School of Management - Registration instructions are provided with your acceptance letter.
-Consult with your adviser by email or in person when you arrive.
+Graduate Business Students - Registration instructions are provided with your acceptance letter.
+Consult with your academic adviser by email or in person when you arrive.
 Actual registration is accomplished online.

 If you are coming to the US for the first time, you may have expectations based on what you have read or seen in films, or heard from others.
 Many things will be different from what you expect.
 One person's experiences and perceptions in a country can vary considerably from another's experiences in the same country.

 You may find that Americans are poorly informed about your country which may cause them to ask silly questions.
 However, Americans tend to be very outgoing, generally curious about your home country and easily strike up conversations with strangers.
 In order to develop contacts with Americans you will probably find that an attitude of self confidence, an outgoing manner and a good sense of humor will be helpful.

 Americans have a very direct communication style.
 Honesty and frankness are more important to Americans than not hurting another's feelings or "saving face."
 One aspect of this direct communication style is the practice of looking directly at someone when conversing.
 It is considered a sign of interest and respect.
 Looking down or a your hands can be interpreted as a lack of respect or as disinterest.